-Role of PCN PaCT Patient Representatives
+Role of PCN Patient Representatives

-Because of the perspective of patients, each brings unique value to PaCT work.
+Because of the perspective of patients, each brings unique value to the opioid process improvement work.
 Each is an expert in his/her own right, and will contribute fully from that position.

-The patient representative will provide guidance and contribute to the success of the PCN PaCT objectives.
+The patient representative will provide guidance and contribute to the success of the clinical opioid improvement objectives.
 This is accomplished by being an equal partner in the work, and participating in development, internal planning, and implementation processes as appropriate.